 Students from all departments are welcome to enroll.
 Students may enroll in the American studies certificate program at any time, including freshman year.
 There are no prerequisites, and courses taken prior to enrollment may count towards the certificate requirements.
 Students may take AMS 101 at any time during their studies, including after enrollment in the certificate program.
 To enroll in the certificate program, students should complete the online enrollment form.
 New students are encouraged to meet with Rachael DeLue, associate director of the Program in American Studies, to discuss program requirements and plans for completing the certificate.
 To schedule a meeting, please use the web appointment scheduling engine (WASE).

 Students may earn a certificate in American studies by successfully completing the following requirements, consisting of five courses:

 - AMS 101: America Then and Now

 - Three courses in American studies, either originating in the program or cross-listed, and preferably representing disciplinary breadth in the social sciences, arts, and humanities.
 No more than one course taken in fulfillment of the student’s concentration may be counted toward the certificate.

 - A capstone seminar in American studies, preferably taken in the senior year.

-Students should plan to meet with professor DeLue or with Jordan Dixon, the undergraduate administrator for the Program in American Studies, before the end of their first year of enrollment to review their plans for fulfilling the certificate requirements.
+Students should plan to meet with associate director DeLue or with Jordan Dixon, the undergraduate administrator for the Program in American Studies, before the end of their first year of enrollment, to review their plans for fulfilling the certificate requirements.